 Travel Insurance: In order to protect your travel investment from unforeseen circumstances that may arise before or during your trip, we strongly recommend that you purchase travel insurance.
 We offer Allianz Global Assistance’s Classic Comprehensive and other plans.
 The Benefits and Coverage Limits are summarized on our Travel Insurance page.
 Call your travel counselor if you have any questions or to purchase a plan.

-To Book This Trip: Call or email us to confirm the availability of the ship and airfare for your desired dates of travel.
-Once we have confirmed availability, Single passengers will need to pay a non-refundable deposit of $1,900 and Double and Triple passengers will need to pay a non-refundable deposit of $1,500 per person, plus the cost of the airfare (if we arrange it for you).
-The balance of the trip cost is due 60 days prior to departure.
+To Book This Trip: Call or email us to confirm the availability of a cabin on this ship for your desired dates of travel.
+The non-refundable deposits for single, double, and triple passengers are $1,450, $1,450, and $1,350 per person, plus the cost of the airfare (if we arrange it for you).